feld/chatmail-cookbook/README.md

-Synced with [upstream](https://github.com/chatmail/relay) as of [this commit](https://github.com/chatmail/relay/commit/91df11015ee660db29fabf25d18a8cf8074ec8c2)
+Synced with [upstream](https://github.com/chatmail/relay) as of [this commit](https://github.com/chatmail/relay/commit/4b04aae83b5545e551aa80c62d1e4399706271dd) except as noted in the Divergences section

 # Chatmail